herrkris/wordpress-capistrano/README.md

-# Wordpress Capistrano Deploy
+# Wordpress Capistrano (3) Deploy

-Easy deployment for Wordpress sites.
+Easy deployment for Wordpress sites including your database.

 ## Requirements
 1. Your production and staging servers have to be accessible via ssh